Airbnb Software Engineer Interview: The Full Process, Decoded

 The intermittent null pointer hidden on line 43, watching you miss it.

+The round tests whether you'd raise or lower the team's quality bar, especially at G9 and above.
 Read how code review interviews are scored before your onsite.
 The skills are learnable and almost nobody practices them.

 System Design: Book the Same Listing to Two Guests and You're Done